whunmr/circa/about/introduction.md

 Here's a laundry list of design decisions:

+ * C-like code semantics
- * Runtime typing with static type inferrence
+ * Runtime typing with optional static type inferrence
  * Eager evaluation
- * Call-by-value
  * Values are immutable
+ * Code is stored as a data-flow graph
+ * Pluggable type system
+ * Written in C++

 ## Embeddable